Random shit. Now and then... language related topics.

 The aricle also cites one of these vacuous statistics (my translation):

-Well, where did that come from?
+It is estimated that half of the seven thousand languages spoken around the world is at risk of extinction.
+That means that one language disappears every 15 daysWell, where did that come from?
 Of course, a person who is non-naive about statistics will notice that this is probably a rough mean, but it still doesn't say much.
 If we consider that this rate will remain constant (probably not an accurate assumption), it will take almost 144 years for half the world's languages to go extinct.
 Is it the way it's gonna go down?
 I don' think we have enough data to make such estimates.
 Languages, being mostly a social construct, depend on social interaction, politics, economics of each particular society.
 Any rate of language extinction is necessarily subject to revision.